 Having identified a possible problem, the question then became what to do about it.
 Finding a solution involved a lot of thought and numerous discussions with 1900 veterans.
 Several interesting proposals were put forward, but the idea that appealed to me most was one submitted by Aki Halme.
 With only slight modifications, Aki's idea became the Russian Steamroller Rule (hereafter simply Steamroller).
-Basically, the Steamroller allows Russia to have "n+1" units as long as it controls "n" SCs and one of those SCs is a home SC.
-The extra unit needs to be built following normal build rules (i.e., during a Winter turn in an open home SC).
-If, after a Fall turn, Russia has lost all four home SCs, Russia can only maintain one unit for each controlled SC.
-If an extra unit is on the map, the Tsar has to disband something to meet this provision.
-Russia is entitled to an extra unit once again if it reclaims a home SC, but the extra unit has to be built.
+Basically, the Steamroller allowed Russia to have "n+1" units as long as it controlled "n" SCs and one of those SCs was a home SC.
+The extra unit needed to be built following normal build rules (i.e., during a Winter turn in an open home SC).
+If, after a Fall turn, Russia lost all four home SCs, it could only maintain one unit for each controlled SC.
+If an extra unit was on the map, the Tsar had to disband something to meet this provision.
+Russia was entitled to an extra unit once again if it reclaimed a home SC, but the extra unit had to be built.